video

 So to summarise today's lesson, imperial units comes from an older system of measuring things.

-Imperial measurements evolved over the course of history and were standardised during the British Empire.
+Imperial measurements evolved over the course of history, and were standardised during the British Empire.

-And the key thing to remember is that conversions between different imperial units are different to the metric system and use a greater range of numbers.
+People in the UK tend to use a combination of metric and imperial units, or measured depending on context, and the key thing to remember is that conversions between different imperial units are different to the metric system and use a greater range of numbers.